luchiniatwork/esp32-shared/README.md

 ```

 Update your `watch-dir!` call to include `esp32-shared/src` and then
-you'll be able to require components like this iin your Fennel code:
+you'll be able to require components like this in your Fennel code:

 ``` common-lisp
 (global door (require :door))